USTA NOMINATING COMMITTEE

 Application Review and Interviews

 All applications will be reviewed by the Nominating Committee.
 This is a competitive process.
 Typically, more than 100 applications are received.
 Following a review of applications, the Nominating Committee will extend interview invitations to a select group of candidates.
-ADVERTISEMENT The majority of interviews for Nominating Committee candidates will take place at the 2018 USTA Annual Meeting.
-Interviews for Board of Directors candidates will take place at the 2018 USTA Semiannual Meeting in New York.
+The majority of interviews for Nominating Committee candidates will take place at the 2020 USTA Annual Meeting in Orlando in March.
+Interviews for Board of Directors candidates will take place at the 2020 USTA Semiannual Meeting in New York in September.

-Applicants selected for the 2019-20 slate for the USTA Board of Directors and Nominating Committee will be notified as soon as possible after the conclusion of the 2018 US Open.
+Applicants selected for the 2021-22 slate for the USTA Board of Directors and Nominating Committee will be notified as soon as possible after the conclusion of the 2020 US Open.
 All candidates who are interviewed will receive a phone call notification.
-The proposed slate will be forwarded to the USTA Secretary in accordance with USTA Bylaws.
+The proposed slate will be forwarded to the USTA-Secretary in accordance with USTA Bylaws.

 Characteristics of Successful Candidates

 Nominating Committee decisions are based on many factors.
 The Nominating Committee will be looking for members of the Board of Directors and members of the Nominating Committee who can shape the future of the USTA.

-The board selection process is designed to create a team that possesses the full complement of skills necessary to fulfill the mission, strategic priorities and goals of the USTA.
+The Board of Directors selection process is designed to create a team that possesses the full complement of skills necessary to fulfill the mission, strategic priorities and goals of the USTA.

 The responsibilities of the USTA Board of Directors include, but are not limited to, the following:

 - Shaping the future of the USTA with long-term strategic thinking.

-- Assessing the performance of the executive director.
+- Assessing the performance of the chief executive officer/executive director.

 - Creating a set of long-term financial goals.